Francesco

 multimodal system of stationary oscillations.

-said heating step is Debye's constant and which, for many of the
+in said heating step is Debye's constant and which, for many of

-must be exceeded by at least a AT comprised between several
+temperature must be exceeded by at least a AT comprised between

-degrees and several tens of degrees, according to the type of
+several degrees and several tens of degrees, according to the

-material in which the active core is formed.
-Debye's constant can,
+type of material in which the active core is formed.
+Debye's

-in any case, be calculated analytically, since it is equal to
+constant can, in any case, be calculated analytically, since it

 Boltzmann's constant and vcr being a typical frequency of each